• Skip to primary navigation

 You only need two things to make air fryer canned biscuits!

-• Refrigerated Biscuits – we use Grands biscuits for this recipe, they are jumbo biscuits and come either 8 or 5 to a can.
+• Refrigerated Biscuits: We use Grands biscuits for this recipe, they are jumbo biscuits and come either 8 or 5 to a can.
 Use your favorite brand.

-• Cooking Spray – whatever brand or variety you have on hand.
+• Cooking Spray: Whatever brand or variety you have on hand.
 We usually buy the store brand canola spray but will buy olive oil or vegetable oil sometimes.

-How to Make the Easiest Air Fryer Biscuits
+How to Make Air Fryer Canned Biscuits

 Side by side images of the canned biscuits in the air fryer basket, uncooked on the left and cooked on the right.